 The Company has not directly financed, rented, or leased any of its computer systems nor is any such program presently contemplated.
-The Company, however, has entered into agreements with ITT Diversified Credit Corporation ("ITT") and United States Leasing Corporation ("USLC") to provide inventory financing for retail dealers and third-party leasing arrangements for commercial end-user customers, respectively.
-The ITT agreement is terminable by the Company upon 10 days written notice to ITT and obligates the Company to repurchase factory-sealed Apple products from ITT in the event of certain defaults in the dealer's obligations.
-The USLC leasing plan offers commercial enduser customers three and four-year leases with fixed purchase options and permits users to add addiuser customers to their leases.
+The Company, however, has entered into agreements with ITT biversified Credit Corporation ("ITT") and United States Leasing Corporation ("USLC") to provide inventory financing for retail dealers and third-party leasing arrangements for commercial end-user customers, respectively.
+The ITT agreement is terminable by the Company upon 10 days written notice to ITT and obligates the Company to repurchase factory-sealed Apple products from ITT in notice to ITT and obligates the Company to repurchase factory-sealed Apple products from ITT in the event of certain defaults in the dealer's obligations.
+The USLC leasing plan offers commercial end-user customers three and four-year leases with fixed purchase options and permits users to add addiuser customers three and four-year leases with fixed purchase options and permits users to add addiuser customers three and four-year leases.
 The agreement between the Company and USLC continues until tional equipment to their leases.
-The agreement between the Company and USLC continues until october 31, 1981 and provides for automatic renewal for an additional one-year period unless of the present by either party.
-Both of the foregoing agreements were entered into by the Company in terminated by either party.
+The agreement between the Company and one-year period unless October 31, 1981 and provides for automatic renewal for an additional one-year period unless terminated by either party.
+Both of the foregoing agreements were entered into by the Company in